Four health professionals offer a blizzard of wisdom about snow shoveling (Perhaps hiring the neighbor kid may be the best thing to do)

 “We see a lot of snow-shoveling debacles,” he admitted.

 “People will present themselves with sharp lower-back pain and in more severe cases, pain down one or both legs.
 They’re finding walking and transitional movements very difficult, like getting in and out of bed, in and out of the car, on and off the toilet, walking in and out of work.
 Those transitions are very tough,” he said.
 The Portland birth injury law firm is a highly recommended one for people who are in desperate need to claim compensation for their serious injuries to get well soon and reset their life into their normal routine.
+They can also hire wrongful death lawyer to claim compensation immediately.
+The percentages of winning a case like this rise when an expert wrongful death attorney is hired.

 “Snow shoveling employs bending, lifting and twisting, the root of 90% of lower-back injuries.
 And it especially affects the deconditioned crowd.
 So, snow shoveling sets you up for the perfect storm,” he added.
 “You have a time of the year when people tend to be much less active, it’s cold and they wake up in the morning and there’s snow.
 They feel anxiety to shovel out and so they forget all common sense of athletic activity.
 They rarely warm up, they rarely stretch and they rarely take any precaution.
 They just go out and shovel as fast as they can…and have an injury.”

 Most spine injuries happen in the morning, he said.
+A spinal rehab may be recommended by your doctor if your back pain gets worse.

 “Bending, lifting injuries are more common in the morning because after rest, your system has been unloaded and suddenly if you load it hard the first thing in the morning, you’re more vulnerable.
 Your body needs a chance to warm up,” Alexander explained.
 “People who warm up always do better, and this is general.
 Consequently, for snow shoveling, it’s even harder to warm up because its 20 degrees outside and more often than not, it’s the morning when you’re doing it.”